mmontossi/cachers/README.md

 ## Usage

-Work with your model as usual and you want to cache some part generate a cacher like this:
+Work with your models as usual and if you want to cache something generate a cacher like this:
 ```
 bundle exec rails g cacher like
 ```